‘Teen Mom OG’ Farrah Abraham Snubs Amber Portwood And Declines Wedding Invite

-Farrah Abraham of Teen Mom OG isn’t impressed with Amber Portwood and her soon-to-be husband, Matt Baier’s wedding invite.
+Farrah Abraham of Teen Mom OG isn’t impressed with Amber Portwood and her soon-to-be husband Matt Baier’s wedding invite.
 Abraham, 25, insisted that Portwood and Baier had ulterior motives when they extended a wedding invite to all major Teen Mom OG and Teen Mom 2 cast members.

 “Every single ‘Teen Mom’ star will be invited… Every single one from Teen Mom 2 and ‘Teen Mom: OG.”